aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 Based on the descriptions in Isaiah 65:17–25:

-### **The “new heavens and new earth” is a renewed creation, renewed society, and renewed relationship with God — not necessarily a physically replaced planet.**
+### **The “new heavens and new earth” is a renewed creation, renewed society, and renewed relationship with HaShem — not necessarily a physically replaced planet.**

 The renewal includes: